tshepang/blog-movies/content/movies/Zoolander (2001).rst

-Ben Stiller gives `the most interesting performance of his career`_, and perhaps the only one I ever enjoyed, according to my unreliable memory.
+Ben Stiller gives `the most interesting performance of his career`_, and perhaps the only one I ever enjoyed.
 Sadly, he gives the only interesting performance in the movie.
 Luckily, the movie makes up for this with various hilarious moments, one favorite being the playing-with-fire scene.